 This section of John is all about the person and work of the Spirit.
-Here we see one more of the ways that the Spirit enables us to live in light of the marriage of heaven and earth in all we do and say and pray.
-The work of the Spirit that is focused upon in these verses is the work of conviction.
+For the Spirit is a Holy Spirit, come to make us holy, come to make us whole.
+The Spirit comes to restore us to our created purpose, to reflect Jesus and so bring life and flourishing to the world around us.
+The Spirit does this primarily by the work of conviction.
 This was a word used in the ancient courtroom for the cross examination of a witness.
 It was all about asking a lot of tough questions to show the holes in the story, to undo the fabric of a person's view of things.
+To undo our sense of reality so that we might enter more into God's reality, the reality of the Kingdom.

-The Spirit convicts the world (kosmos).
-Kosmos is defined as human society ordered without reference to God - his kingship, beauty, justice, love etc. What are some examples of Kosmos that are most apparent today?
+2. The Spirit convicts the world (kosmos).
+Kosmos is defined as human society ordered without reference to God.
+What are some examples of Kosmos that are most apparent today?